14 of the best family hiking vacations in the USA

 One of the best places for an easy summer outing in Rhode Island is at the Audubon Society of Rhode Island Nature Center in Bristol, Rhode Island.

-The simple walking trails behind the nature center offer a mix of ecosystems that give you a taste of the best of Rhode Island, from meadows to saltwater marshes.
+The simple kid friendly hiking trails behind the nature center offer a mix of ecosystems that give you a taste of the best of Rhode Island, from meadows to saltwater marshes.

 If you visit in the late spring or summer, you can see the butterfly garden and stroll through the meadow dotted with wildflowers.
 You will then head into the woods and cross over the East Bay Bike Path to a quarter-mile long boardwalk over a saltwater marsh lined with cat tails and reeds.
 The reward at the end is a beautiful view over the Narragansett Bay.